bsandmann/OpenPrismNode/docs/index.md

 ---

+## Video Overview

+Watch this video for a comprehensive overview of how to set up the node, sync it, use the API, and connect it to the Identus cloud agent:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/QxeLi0NL2tU" title="OpenPrismNode Overview" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+---

 ## About This Documentation

 This documentation set guides you through understanding, deploying and integrating OPN.
 The remaining chapters cover: